stjepangrgic/stjepangrgic.com/pages/now.md

 <b>I am also searching for a job in London</b>.
 As I am more experienced than before, I am not just trying to find the first boat to jump in.
 Therefore I have set myself a few specific requirements that I am looking for:
 - company solving a real-life problem
-- a creatively and technically challenging position
+- creatively and technically challenging position
-- a place where I am going to be surrounded by smart people
+- place where I am going to be surrounded by smart people
 - team of designers I can learn from
-- a place where I can make new friendships
+- place where I can make new friendships
-- a place where I can stay for a longer time <!-- - [Here is why](/freelancing-is-not-for-everyone) -->
+- place where I can stay for a longer time <!-- - [Here is why](/freelancing-is-not-for-everyone) -->

 ### Reading
 I am currently reading two books:
 - [David and Goliath](https://www.gladwellbooks.com/titles/malcolm-gladwell/david-and-goliath/9780316204361/) by Malcolm Gladwell
 - [The 4-Hour Work Week](https://www.amazon.com/4-Hour-Workweek-Escape-Live-Anywhere/dp/0307465357/?tag=offsitoftimfe-20) by Timothy Ferriss

-Why am I reading more than one book at the time?
-Read [here](/how-I-learned-to-read).
-Check out my [book list](/book-list)
+Check out my [favourite books](/book-list) or find out [how I learned to read](/how-I-learned-to-read).

 <!-- I have also started a few more, but they stayed with a friend of mine.
 There was no more space in my bags to London.
 Why am I reading more than one book at the time?
 Read [here](/how-I-learned-to-read). -->